sschoener/DiscordTestBot/README.md

 The `MongoDBService` connects to the database and the `UserScoreModule` shows how to store and retrieve data for a given key.
 The `MongoDBModule` has some debugging commands for MongoDB.

-# Known Issues
-The `!help` command does not take Discord's message limits into account. this means that if you have a lot of commands or commands with a very long summary, you will run into exceptions sooner or later.

 # Credits
 Inspired by [this wonderful example](https://github.com/Aux/Discord.Net-Example).